OctopusDeploy/docs/docs/api-and-integration/octo.exe-command-line/creating-releases.md

                              Omit this argument to automatically select the best channel.
       --package=StepName     [Optional] Version number to use for a package in the release.
-Format: --
+Format: --package=StepNameOrPackageId:Version
-                             package=StepName:Version
       --packagesFolder=VALUE [Optional] A folder containing NuGet packages from which we should get versions.
       --releasenotes=VALUE   [Optional] Release Notes for the new release.